Lance Reddick, star of The Wire and John Wick, dies aged 60

 Reddick had been in the middle of a press tour for the fourth instalment of the John Wick movies, which is slated to be released on 24 March.

+He is also set to appear in the upcoming John Wick spinoff, Ballerina, starring Ana de Armas.

+Reddick, a native of Baltimore, appeared in more than a dozen films and shows during his 25-year acting career.

-Reddick, a native of Baltimore, Maryland, played the role of Charon, the hotel concierge at a New York criminal underground hub called The Continental Hotel, in the John Wick movies.
+He was Charon, the hotel concierge at a New York criminal underground hub called The Continental Hotel in the John Wick movies.
 He appeared in the original movie, its two sequels and is set to appear in the fourth instalment.

-The actor was also known for playing Baltimore police lieutenant Cedric Daniels in The Wire, a series that ran from 2002 to 2008 and examined the narcotics scene in Baltimore from the perspective of law enforcement as well as drug dealers and users.
+The actor was also known for his breakout role as Baltimore police lieutenant Cedric Daniels in The Wire, a series that ran from 2002 to 2008 and examined the narcotics scene in Baltimore from the perspective of law enforcement as well as drug dealers and users.

-Reddick is survived by his wife, Stephanie, as well as a daughter, Yvonne Nicole Reddick, and a son, Christopher Reddick.
+Reddick told the Guardian in 2010 that he thought the show would be a "hit" but did not anticipate it "would become this phenomenon".

-The actor appeared in the Resident Evil Netflix series as well as the science fiction-action movie Godzilla vs. Kong.
+The actor was in the Resident Evil Netflix series and the science fiction-action movie Godzilla vs. Kong.

 He was known for his voice acting work as well, including for the TV series Rick and Morty.